SimmonsRitchie/boilerplate_python_data/README.md

     `brew install pipenv`

-3. Navigate into the project directory:
+3. Navigate into the project directory.

-    `cd coronavirus_gs_extracter`

 4. Use pipenv to create a virtual environment and install the project dependencies.
 Run: